kervinck/pfkpk/README.md

 chess programs and provided under a 2-clause BSD-style license.
 See the file `LICENSE' for details.

-This implementation is quite fast because it handles the 64 possible black king locations in superposition for all operations.
+This implementation is quite fast because it handles the superpostion of possible black king locations per step.

 ```
 kpkGenerate CPU time [seconds]: 0.001579